 Data analysis

-The raw data collected during this study were the computer logged events of feeder visits recorded in comma-separated value (CSV) files.
+The raw data collected during this study were the computer logged events of feeder visits.
 Each event included the time stamp, animal ID, photo gate interruption duration and the volume of nectar dispensed.
-The CSV files were read into R, which was used for all statistical analyses and creation of plots.
+R was used for all statistical analyses and creation of plots.

 All the statistical models were fitted in a Bayesian framework using Hamiltonian Monte Carlo in the R package brms (Bürkner, 2017) which is a front-end for rstan (Carpenter et al., 2017).
 The details of these models are provided in the Supplementary Material.